prashantvermaiiitb/webpack-project/README.md

 38. next is the hosting on the netlify for that you need to have the account or use the one with git.
     1.  it has continuous integration i.e. everytime we push master then it will be autodeploying the code on netlify new version of site. if the code has any errors it won't deploy & host that.
 39. Because of the multiple script tags injected in the index.html generated from the htmlwebpack plugin issue appears that click handling won't be working (https://stackoverflow.com/questions/65770449/react-onclick-not-working-in-any-of-my-browsers-but-for-colleagues-it-does)
-    1. Proper solution is to either remove / comment our <script> tags (we are trying this)
+    1. Proper solution is to either remove / comment our <script> tags (we are trying this) but with this code getting deployed in netlifly is not working.
     2.  update the htmlwebpack plugin configuration for not injecting those scripts.